adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 When a page is loading, a browser provides a loading indicator.
 With AJAX, the application will need to provide a custom one that displays itself accordingly.
 Despite the extra design and development effort, there are two other issues:

 1. The browser's loading indicator displays *progress*.
 That is, a user can tell how long left the request is going to take.
 Javascript can't provide the same level of feedback.
 This is why users fear the dreaded spinner.
-2. User's find *their* browser's loading indicator familiar.
-No matter what website they are using, the loading indicator will appear in the same place and behave in the same predictable way.
-When we use Javascript to do this, we lose this familiarity which breaks the third of Henny Swan’s UX principles, *design with familiarity in mind*.
+2. The user's browser provides a predictable and familiar loading indicator, no matter which website they visit.
+When we use Javascript to do this, we  break the third of Henny Swan’s UX principles, *design with familiarity in mind*.

 ## 11. It's going to fail!